and welcome once again to Faith and Philosophy. Today’s

 times, but always the same God behind the mask.

-little later on Arias had the exact same problem, but
+little later on Arius had the exact same problem, but

-since Sabelianism had been vanquished, he had to find a
+since Savellianism had been vanquished, he had to find a

 different solution.
 So he demoted the Son and the Spirit